KARNATISAITHARUN/documentation/using-inspect-protect/protect/protect-java/configuring-the-microagent.md

 ### JSON

-You can configure the microagent using the JSON file named `shiftleft.json` located in the working directory with the application binary.
+You can configure the Microagent using the JSON file named `shiftleft.json` located in the working directory with the application binary.
 This file is generated when you run `sl analyze`.

 Syntax: Must conform to the ShiftLeft format.